agosztolai/MARBLE/examples/macaque_reaching/README.md

-# Spiking data example
+# Macaque centre-out arm-reaching example

-This folder contains scripts to generate the results presented in Figure 3 in the paper.

 The scripts and notebooks are as follows.